 The easy answer is to say – look at Apple or look at Google.

 But the reality is that these companies are successful for a whole raft of reasons.
-For sure they’re probably good at product management but their circumstances are very different to yours.
+They’re probably good at product management, but their circumstances are very different from yours.’?

 However, we do work with lots of other technology companies and what we see are pockets of excellence.

 One B2B company we work with believes that it’s best practice for their product managers to meet with at least one customer a month … face-to-face.
 They believe that their product managers get new insights and different perspectives about what customers actually want.
 And it really works.
 The product managers, their bosses and customers all agree.

 But it’s not easy!
 Their customers are spread out all over the world so it means a heck of a lot of traveling.
 Sales want to be involved which risks turning the meeting from an information-gathering exercise into a negotiation.
 And the key contacts at their customers are incredibly busy so it’s almost impossible to persuade them to find the time to meet.